mgoerens/my-chart-verifier/docs/helm-chart-annotations.md

 ## Verifier added annotations

-The chart-verifier tool adds annotations to a generated report.
+The my-chart-verifier tool adds annotations to a generated report.
 Example:

 ```